FernandoTorresBautista/chatapp/README.md

 NOTE: is better to include this variables in the environmentwhen you are deploying something, just to not change or add more extra steps.

+## Run app with docker-compose
+First, create the image of the application:
+- docker build -t chatapp:latest .

+Second, run the docker-compose.yaml file.
+This file has all the configuration needed, no require any change.
+You can check the values for the mysql/rabbitmq configuration if needed.
+- docker-compose up -d

+And to turn off the application:
+- docker-compose down -v

 ## Recommendations